Create Engaging Content

 Present the content with an appealing layout

-After your text is ready, don’t just publish it as it is.
-Think of an intuitive layout that could capitalize your post and make your message easier to understand.
+After your text is ready, don’t just publish it as plain text.
+Use formatting and structure to make your post easier to read.

 Break text down into short paragraphs and headings